 Toni was also Series Producer for ‘OUT OF THE QUESTION’ with Glenn Robbins (Seven), ‘THE RONNIE JOHNS HALF HOUR’ (Ten), and for the Nine Network’s Children’s Unit.
 Other credits include ‘POPSTARS’ (Seven), ‘QUEENSLAND ESCAPADES’ (Nine), ‘THE MORNING SHIFT’ (Seven), ‘O’LOGHLIN ON SATURDAY NIGHT’ (ABC), and ‘WHO DARES WINS’ (Seven).

 She is currently overseeing production on ‘GREAT SOUTHERN LAND’ (ABC1), ‘YOU’RE SKITTING ME’ (ABC3), ‘MEGATRUCKERS’ (Foxtel/A&E), ‘THE GREAT MINT SWINDLE’ (Nine Network), ‘DUMB, DRUNK AND RACIST’ (ABC2) and ‘GO BACK TO WHERE YOU CAME FROM’ Series 2 (SBS).

-Daniella Ortega – Producer
+Daniella Ortega – Producer (on maternity leave)